ST10434337/potatos/README.md

 <
 ```

-The subtraction operator is used during telemetry processing to calculate the difference between the current reading and the previous reading.
+The subtraction operator is used to calculate the change between readings.

----

-## Jagged Arrays and Collections
+## Jagged Arrays

-The simulator creates typed telemetry batches using jagged arrays such as:
+The simulator uses:

 ```csharp
 float[][]